mgnsk/balafon/README.md

   ```sh
   $ gong play --port 2 examples/bonham
   ```
-- Enter the live shell on the first port:
+- Enter the live shell on the default port:
   ```sh
   $ gong
   Welcome to the gong shell on MIDI port '0: Midi Through:Midi Through Port-0 14:0'!